cozyappsdev/cozywebapps/README.md

 # cozywebapps
-Bringing the meeting place for accommodation seekers and suppliers convenienly in your own home or office!
+Bringing the meeting place for accommodation seekers and suppliers conveniently in your own home or office!